zyqin19/zyqin19.github.io/_pages/about.md

 2015.09-2019.06: B.E. in Shandong University, advised by [Assoc.
 Prof. Zhenping Yi](https://faculty.sdu.edu.cn/yizhenping/zh_CN/index.htm).

 ## Recent News:
+2025/08: Grateful to receive a new grant from National Natural Science Foundation of China (NSFC).

 2025/07: I am honored to be funded by the Postdoctoral Fellowship Program of CPSF.

 2025/07: One paper is accepted to ACM MM (CCF A).